dogukannn/dogukannn.github.io/_posts/2024/2023-08-24-volumetric-rendering.md

 # Result and Future Work

 In the end, I have a basic ray tracer that can handle multiple kinds of materials and triangle intersections.
 However, without the acceleration structures, the process is slow.
-In future iterations, a Bounding Volume Hierarchy or kD-tree implementation is needed.
+In future iterations, a Bounding Volume Hierarchy or k-d tree implementation is needed.

 # References